 - EM space – All possible set of events can be summarized in the following venn diagram,

 A multiple multimodal sensor event detection system must be capable of,

 - Evidence accumulation – The system must be able to gather information from various sensors and identifying events and EMs in real time.
 EMs must be designed while considering the data from various modalities and multiple sensors to relate to the scenarios designed as per requirements.

 - EM classification – The behaviour of the agents in the environment must be recognized as normal, unusual or any other use defined category based on the events.

 - Error handling – The system must be capable of handling errors in the form of mis-detections of events or EMs, sensor errors, etc. generated by the system.

 - Parallel EMs – The system must be capable of handling multiple EMs in parallel with or without overlapping events.
 EMs have their own instances but can intersect or conflict or remain separate with other EMs.
 The system’s control logic must be capable of handling multiple EMs, handling their instantiation, validation and termination.

 - Salient activity logging – All important or salient activities throughout the day must be logged.
-This service would provide a compact summary of daily activities in the form of a set of events and EMs with their timestamps.
+This service would provide a compact summary of daily activities in the form of a set of events and EMs with their timestamp.
 The summary should have a trade off between storage size and percentage of truly salient activities occurring in the day.